 As a market leader we have identified that each of these signs alone can be harmless, or even potentially positive.
 However, when some or all of these signs are combined, there is a greater likelihood that fraud is occurring.

-This article identifies 9 common signs that a fraud is about to happen.
+This article identifies 9 common signs of fraud.

 1. Increased turnover